SchrodingersGat/lumberjack/BUILDING.md

 Note: You must ensure that you build the Qwt library with the same compiler you will be using to build Lumberjack!
 Otherwise, the library will not be compatible.

+Note: You may need to substitute `qmake` with `qmake6` in the qwt build instructions, e.g. `qmake6 qwt.pro`.

 ## Open Project

 You should now be able to simply open the `lumberjack.pro` file in Qt Creator, configure a build kit, and build the project.

+Note: Make sure you configure the project build kit to use the same compiler you used to build Qwt!

 ## Build Issues